pmedianetwork/eslint-config/docs/rules/no-react-import.md

 ### Rule Details

-This rule ensures code consistency by disallowing default react import
+This rule ensures code consistency by disallowing importing default react export

 ### Examples of **incorrect** code for this rule: